RenneLab/CnR-flow/docs/source/workflow.rst

               for alignments to the spike-in control genome.

     | These referenes are then detected automatically, using the same parameter
       used for preparation setup.
-For more details, see :ref:`Task Setup`.
+For more details, see :ref:`Reference Files Setup`.
       The list of all detectable prepared databases can be provided using the :cl_param:`mode list_refs` run mode: